rcardin/rcardin.github.io/_posts/2020-03-07-and-monads-for-all-reader-monad.markdown

   Reader(c => transformation(f(c))(c))
 {% endhighlight %}

-In other words, the `flatMap` function serves to compose two function sharing the same dependency.
-In our example, using a `flatMap` we can compose the functions `findAll` and `buy` both sharing the dependency among a `StockRepository`.
-Using a simple `map` we would obtain the nesting of a `Reader` into another `Reader`.
+In other words, the `flatMap` function serves to compose two functions sharing the same dependency.
+In our example, using a `flatMap`, we can compose the functions `findAll` and `buy` both sharing the dependency among a `StockRepository`.
+Using a simple `map`, we would obtain the nesting of a `Reader` into another `Reader`.

 {% highlight scala %}
 val quantity: Reader[StockRepository, Reader[StockRepository, Double]] =